egorsmkv/laravel-boilerplate/README.md

-# Laravel Payments Masterclass
+# Laravel Boilerplate for Development

-> [!NOTE]
-> Final code of the masterclass is here: https://github.com/egorsmkv/laravel-payments-masterclass-final

 ### Usage